 Simply finish the unit you are on, take the time you need and then join a later cohort – just as long as you’re back within 2 years, this is no problem!

-This nutrition course is a lifelong learning nutrition course and students are accepted on to this course through a combination of academic qualifications and relevant life experience.
+This is a lifelong learning nutrition course and students are accepted through a combination of academic qualifications and relevant life experience

 Normal minimum entry requirements